ecmwf/earthkit-time/README.md

 Date and time manipulation routines for the use of weather data

+## Documentation

+The documentation can be found at https://earthkit-time.readthedocs.io.

 ## Python API

 ### When is the next Tuesday?